-- (i) all Bonds of the same maturity date must bear the same rate of interest and no one Bond shall bear more than one rate of interest; - (ii) no interest rate shall be other than a whole multiple of one-twentieth (1/20) or one-eighth (1/8) of one percent (1%) and a zero rate of interest may not be named; and - (iii) the reoffering price for Bonds of any maturity must be greater than 981⁄2% and less than 119% of that maturity's par value.
+- (i) the bidder's rate of interest per annum shall not exceed five and one-quarter (5.25) percent; and - (ii) no interest rate shall be other than a whole multiple of one-twentieth (1/20) or one-eighth (1/8) of one percent (1%) and a zero rate of interest may not be named; and - (iii) the reoffering price for Bonds of any maturity must be greater than 981⁄2% and less than 119% of that maturity's par value.

 No bid for the Bonds at a price less than 981⁄2% of their par value, exclusive of accrued interest, will be considered.
-Bids may specify any number of interest rates subject to (i) through (iii) above.
+Bids may specify any number of interest rates subject to the above limitations for the Bonds.
 No bid will be considered which does not offer to purchase all of the Bonds.